capnramses/antons_opengl_tutorials_book/README.md

 This includes a very verbose set-up of Visual Studio 2019 with helper libraries.

 ### Windows with GCC

 * Install the GNU Compiler Collection - usually by installing MinGW.
-I suggest the minimal MinGW GCC distro at [https://nuwen.net/mingw.html](https://nuwen.net/mingw.html).
+I suggest the minimal MinGW GCC distribution at [https://nuwen.net/mingw.html](https://nuwen.net/mingw.html).
 * Open a console and `cd` to the demo of choice.
 * `make -f Makefile.win64`

+There is also a `build_all_mingw.bat` file in the main directory, that you can run to build all of the demos with GCC.

 If you have trouble linking supporting libraries you may need to download and recompile GLFW, GLEW, AssImp, and FreeType.
 It's a good idea to do this anyway to stay up to date.